CraftTweaker/CraftTweaker-Documentation/docs/Mods/ContentTweaker/Vanilla/Advanced_Functionality/Functions/IBlockDropHandler.md

 - [IBlockAccess](/Vanilla/World/IBlockAccess/) world -> the world we are in, possible an [IWorld](/Mods/ContentTweaker/Vanilla/Types/World/IWorld/), you might want to instanceof and downcast
 - [IBlockPos](/Vanilla/World/IBlockPos/) position -> the position of the block
 - [ICTBlockState](/Mods/ContentTweaker/Vanilla/Types/Block/ICTBlockState/) state -> the blockstate of the block
+- int fortune -> the fortune level of the tool used

 As this method does not return anything, all drops need to be added to the `drops` list using the exposed methods.
 Read about them [here](/Mods/ContentTweaker/Vanilla/Types/Drops/ICTItemList/).